 Where Do Counterfeit Parts Come From?

-In most scenarios, unauthorized or counterfeit parts come from reclaimed or scrapped parts that are refinished in some way and represented as new, and there are many scenarios in which a company can create counterfeit components.
-A counterfeit part can also be created by relabeling, refurbishing, or repacking a part that has gone End-of-Life (EOL), obsolete, did not pass Quality Control (QC) inspections, or were faulty to begin with, and sell that component as though it were brand new from the manufacturer.
+In most scenarios, unauthorized or counterfeit parts come from reclaimed or scrapped parts that are refinished in some way and represented as new.
+Unfortunately, there are many ways in which a dishonest company can create counterfeit components: the simplest way is to relabel, refurbish, or repack a component that has gone End-of-Life (EOL), obsolete, did not pass Quality Control (QC) inspections, or was faulty to begin with, and sell that component as though it were brand new from the manufacturer.

 Who Is Most Susceptible?